Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 3. Single leg bridge

-This is the ultimate Pilates strength exercise for your hips and you need to be able to do this well to walk or run efficiently.
+This is the ultimate Pilates strength exercise for your hips and achieving these is a great goal to have.

 How to do the single leg bridge